tjgillis/sdk-ios/README.markdown

 1.10.0
 ======
-* In App Purchase tracking and Virtual Good Promotion support.
+* In-App Purchase tracking and virtual goods promotion support.
 See [Triggering in-app purchases](#trigger-in-app) and [Tracking in-app purchases](#track-in-app) for information on how to integrate this into your app.
 * New documentation on how to disable StoreKit-based features in the SDK.

+<a id="integration"></a>
 Integration
 -----------
-If you are using Unity for your game, please integrate the [Unity SDK](https://github.com/playhaven/sdk-unity/).
+If you are using Unity for your game, please integrate the [Unity SDK](https://github.com/playhaven/sdk-unity/) instead of the iOS SDK..

 1. Add the following from the sdk-ios directory that you downloaded or cloned from github to your project:
   * src directory